jdietrich11/newPortfolio/README.md

 TODO
 --loader
 --active background
+--ABOUT family
+--ABOUT Sports
+--ABOUT Outdoors
+--ABOUT misc
+--ABOUT cars
+--ABOUT tv shows intro

 IDEA's
 aphantasia - start on an all black screen and uncover the website as they move their mouse. (like Fog of war).